-Workplace injuries come in all shapes and sizes, and many of them can affect your ability to continue working.
-Even mild injuries can impede your ability to work short- or long-term.
+Workplace injuries come in all shapes and sizes, and many of them can affect the ability to continue working.
+Even mild injuries can impede the ability to work short- or long-term.

 The most common workplace injuries include: